F-22 Raptor Cost

 - Producibility enhancements

-Currently identified in the Air Force/contractor MOA, the following Tier II initiatives will further reduce program cost and address inflation increases identified by the team:
+Currently identified in the Air Force/contractor MOA, the following Tier II initiatives would further reduce program cost and address inflation increases identified by the team:

 - Additional multi-year contract savings (similar to F-16)